-- Can either be cash or non-cash elements based on the level of responsibility as determined by applying a formal job evaluation - business strategy support: aligned with our business strategy Reflect local practice in each of the geographies in which DP World operates, but are also set against common market - For Executive Directors and senior management based in Dubai, cash allowances are a normal component of the package and typically cover accommodation, utility, transport and club elements in line with Dubai market practice.
-Benefits include providing children's education assistance, travel assistance, medical and dental insurance and post-retirement benefits. - Reviewed annually to ensure that DP World remains competitive within the marketplace and that it continues to provide the reward mechanisms to aid retention in line with its
+- can either be cash or non-cash elements based on the level of responsibility as determined by applying a formal job evaluation methodology; - DP World operates, but are also set against common market policy positions; - for Executive Directors and senior management based in Dubai, cash allowances are a normal component of the package and typically cover accommodation, utility, transport and club elements in line with Dubai market practice.
+Benefits include providing children's education assistance, travel assistance, medical and dental insurance and post-retirement benefits: and - reviewed annually to ensure that DP World remains competitive within the marketplace and that it continues to provide the reward mechanisms to aid retention in line with its ability to pay.